Why is Operator Training being required?

 Class A and Class B Operators must be trained within 30 days of assuming operation and maintenance responsibilities for the UST system.
 Class C Operators must be trained before assuming responsibility for responding to emergencies.

-Is the Class A, B, & C Operator training the same thing as the WV Certified Worker Program which has Classes A, B, C, D, and E Certified Workers?
+Is the Class A, B, & C Operator training the same thing as the WV Certified Worker Program?

 No. The Operator training is for owner and operators.
 The certified worker program is for those who want to install, remove, repair, test, and/or repair UST systems.